VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 ```

 ### TrustList Uploading
-Trust List updating is a release of the new Trust List.
-This function is used in case if you need to change information about any key, re-generate key or add any new key.
+TrustList updating is a release of the new TrustList.
+This function is used in case you need to change information about any key, re-generate key or add any new key.
 You need to create and release the new Trust List and distribute it to your IoT devices.
-In this case you need to use command ```10``` and distribute the new Trust List to your IoT device.
+In this case you need to use command ```10``` and distribute the new TrustList to your IoT device.

 ## Trust Provisioner Database
 This page contains information about Virgil Trust Provisioner database.